myriamgz/myriamgz.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor in Public and International Affairs at the <a href="https://uniweb.uottawa.ca/view/profile/members/Myriam-Gr-goire-Zawilski?lang=en">at the University of Ottawa</a>.
+I am an Assistant Professor in Public and International Affairs at the <a href="https://uniweb.uottawa.ca/view/profile/members/Myriam-Gr-goire-Zawilski?lang=en">University of Ottawa</a>.

 My **research** is at the intersection of **environmental and innovation policy**.
 I study how **public policy shapes the development and diffusion of technologies needed to advance decarbonization goals**.